 American Bullion is proud to announce the winner of the 2022 Annual Scholarship Essay Program!
 If you are considering entering or wondering how to win a scholarship of your own, read the essay below to learn more.
 Winners are selected from qualified entrants each year, and the entry of a winning student can help you learn how to get a scholarship of your own.

 A college scholarship of $1,000 has been awarded.
 Well over 1000 applications were received in total and the talented student below was awarded a scholarship worth $1,000.
-Applicants were asked to write an essay answering the question, “Which will perform better in the next metals rally, gold or silver?”
-Participating students offered a wide range of viewpoints, each with its own approach and opinion.
+Applicants were asked to write an essay answering the question, “Large Gold Reserves Equal Economic Security” Participating students offered a wide range of viewpoints, each with its own approach and opinion.
 American Bullion is proud to award this scholarship to the deserving student below.
-The 2020 winner is:
+The 2022 winner is:

 Nevtan Akcora, Co-Founder and President of American Bullion said, “I am very happy to see the number of applicants to our annual scholarship contest continue to increase each year.
 And I am very excited to see that so many millennials understand the importance and potential of alternative investments, such as gold and other physical precious metals.
 Again, I’d like to thank all of the participants for their submissions in this year’s competition and wish the best for all in their academic endeavors and beyond.”